stathischaritos/names/README.md

 Intro
 -----
-This is a simple Naive Bayes classifier for recognizing names of People from random text.
+This is a simple classifier for recognizing names of People from random text.
+I try four different classification methods from Scikit and also provide an API to try out or use as a service.

 Usage
 =====